Discovering Silesia: Karpacz with its churches and with Sniezka

 The frescoes have been painted in the years 1320 to 1340, applying the al seco technique on a chalk-bed.
 The frescoes tell us about the life of knights; this is unique in Europe.

 Christopher watches over the scenery.
 To the left of Christopher are two couples.
 One lady wears a hud – she is married.
-The seond lady wears no hood – she is not married.
+The second lady wears no hood – she is not married.
 They are standing on top of a line of graves.

 Chrstopher is carrying Christ across the river.
 He stands in the water, barefeet, and some small fish around his legs indicate, this IS water.